mgfarmer/openscad_tray_generator/README.md

 -a---          10/28/2021  9:10 PM           4440 tray_6x4x1.3mf
 -a---          10/28/2021  9:10 PM           7122 tray_6x4x1.png
 ```
 You can see that we have one png file and one 3mf file for each tray we just generated.
-Since tray generation can be quite slow (OpenSCAD is not fast) you can also specify
-"-p/--preview_only" on the command line and only generate the png preview files.
-This is
-fairly fast and is a great way to see what your library will  look like before committing
-to the full model generation.
-You your favorite file browser/image viewer to check out
-the png file previews.
+Since tray generation can be quite slow (OpenSCAD is not fast) you can also specify "-p/--preview_only" on the command line and only generate the png preview files (which is much faster than generating 3mf files).
+This is fairly fast and is a great way to see what your library will look like before committing to the full model generation.
+Use your favorite file browser/image viewer to check out the png file previews.

 Tray Generator generates 3mf model files by default.
-You can specify STL, but be aware that
-at this time OpenSCAD generates STL files with many errors that some slicers don't even
+You can specify STL, but be aware that at this time OpenSCAD generates STL files with many errors that some slicers don't even notice.
-notice.
 (When I started this I was using STL files because that's what I always used.
-I
-loaded the STL into my slicer and it looked fine, but when I printed it, some walls were
-just plain missing.
+I loaded the STL into my slicer and it looked fine, but when I printed it, some walls were just plain missing.
 I was baffled.
-Finally, after looking at the layers view I saw that
-the wall was missing in there, but not in the preview.
-Googling revealed the known issues
-exporting STLs from OpenSCAD, and more googling revealed that 3mf was superior format.
+Finally, after looking at the layers view I saw that the wall was missing in there, but not in the preview.
+Googling revealed the known issues exporting STLs from OpenSCAD, and more googling revealed that 3mf was superior format.
 I tried it.
 It worked.
-The model still has errors, but PrusaSlicer detects and repairs
+The model still has errors, but PrusaSlicer detects and repairs them automatically.
-them automatically.

-Anyway, if you want STL files (or any other format that OpenSCAD exports to), use the
-"-e/-export_model_as" command line parameter;
+Anyway, if you want STL files (or any other format that OpenSCAD exports to), use the "-e/-export_model_as" command line parameter;

 ```
 > python .\make_trays.py -o mytrays --dimensions 4x4x1 6x4x1 -e STL
 ```

-Don't so that, it is just an example.
+Don't do that, it is just an example.

 Now, try the same command we used earlier to generate the two trays:
 ```